Crataco/ai-guide/guide/models.md

 - [Pygmalion 7B](https://huggingface.co/models?search=pygmalion%207b%20ggml) / [Pygmalion 13B](https://huggingface.co/Neko-Institute-of-Science/Pygmalion-13B-GGML) - The guide author hasn't seen anyone use these models in a while, so they've likely fallen out of favor.
 Included here for historical reasons.

 #### Writing (like NovelAI)
 *Models like MythoLogic seem to do a good job with writing.
-These are writing models with no instruct
+These are writing models with no instruct functionality.*
 - [LLAMA2 13B Holodeck](https://huggingface.co/KoboldAI/LLAMA2-13B-Holodeck-1-GGML) - A recent model created for novel-writing, based on Llama 2.
 - [TinyStories 1M](https://huggingface.co/roneneldan/TinyStories-1M) to [33M](https://huggingface.co/roneneldan/TinyStories-33M) - Included here as an option for resource-constrained hardware. [[Paper]](https://arxiv.org/abs/2305.07759)